 Implementation Tests Performed

-Security Appliance Software Firmware Integrity Test
+Security Appliance Software Software/firmware Test

 Bypass Test

 RSA KAT (signature/verification)

-• RSA KAT (encrypt/decrypt)
+RSA KAT (encrypt/decrypt)

 AES KAT

 Triple-DES KAT

-SHA-1 KAT
+• SHA-1 KAT

-HMAC SHA-1 KAT
+HMAC-SHA-1 KAT

 • PRNG KAT

-ASA On-board (Cavium Nitrox Lite) Firmware Integrity Test

-• RSA KAT (signature/verification)
+ASA On-board (Cavium Nitrox Lite) RSA KAT (signature/verification)

 RSA KAT (encrypt/decrypt)

 AES KAT

 Triple-DES KAT

 • SHA-1 KAT

-HMAC SHA-1 KAT
+HMAC-SHA-1 KAT

 PRNG KAT

 The security appliances perform all power-on self-tests automatically at boot when FIPS mode is enabled.
 All power-on self-tests must be passed before a User/Crypto Officer can perform services.
-The power-on self-tests are performed after the cryptographic systems are initialized but prior to the
+The power-on self-tests are performed after the cryptographic systems are initialized but prior to the initialization of the LAN's interfaces; this prevents the security appliance from passing any data during a power-on self-test failure.
+In the unlikely event that a power-on self-test fails, an error message is displayed on the console followed by a security appliance reboot.